szabogabor91/gimlet-website/src/blog/6-paths-to-adopt-gimlet-and-be-better-off-with-kubernetes.md

 But this also makes it difficult to capture the different usecases for Gimlet.
 This blog post is an exercise for me - the maker of Gimlet - to collect the different paths for adoption.

+Maybe you get inspired with one of the paths and feel comfortable using Gimlet in your k8s deployment approach.

+Let's do this, shall we?

 ## First off, an inventory

 Gimlet has three components today: